Periodontal Disease in Colorado Springs, CO

 Smoking is one of the leading causes of gum disease, and it can also inhibit the treatment, lengthening the amount of time it takes your gums to heal.

-Common causes of gum disease include:
+Other common causes of gum disease are:

 - Poor or inadequate dental hygiene or care